syncthing/syncthing/users/faq.rst

 What things are synced?
 ~~~~~~~~~~~~~~~~~~~~~~~

-The following is *always* synchronized;
+The following thins are *always* synchronized;

 -  File Contents
 -  File Modification Times

-The following is synchronized or not, depending;
+The following may be synchronized or not, depending;

 -  File Permissions (When supported by file system.
 On Windows, only the
-   read only bit is synchronized)
+   read only bit is synchronized.)
 -  Symbolic Links (When supported by the OS.
 On Windows Vista and up,
    requires administrator privileges.
 Links are synced as is and are not
    followed.)